 These are just three of the neat places I found on a search of San Antonio, but there are many more to suit all kinds of tastes and budgets.
 If you’ve never used Airbnb before and aren’t quite sure what to do, please feel free to check out this post to help you get started.

-And don’t forget to click the link below to get $40 off your first booking if you sign up for a new account.
-If you do, we thank you so much as we’ll also get $20 off our next stay (which we’ll definitely use!).
+Also you can click here to get $40 off your first booking when you sign up for a new account.
+If you do, we thank you so much as we’ll also get some off our next stay (which we’ll definitely use!).

 For even more information to help you plan your trip to San Antonio, click on the images below.

 There are lots of great events happening all year round, and dining…well you’ll never be at a loss for where to eat!